bloominstituteoftechnology/web-module-challenge-css-layouts/README.md

   - [ ]  iPhone: 360×640
   - [ ]  Laptop: 1366×768
   - [ ]  Widescreen: 1920×1080
-- [ ] Add accessability features to your webpage
 - [ ] Start over with min-width media queries to get a feel for how a mobile first approach would be like.
 I recommend making a branch of all your content in a new folder named "mobile-first" to keep it separate
+- [ ] Test your webpage's accessibility with a screen reader like [this](https://support.google.com/accessibility/answer/7031755?hl=en)

 ## FAQs